pjpbakker/wp-group-members/README.md

 This is a WordPress plugin that can expose a list of WordPress users through a shortcode.

-It relies on [Role Scoper](http://wordpress.org/plugins/role-scoper/) for categorization of users into groups.
+It relies on [Role Scoper](http://wordpress.org/plugins/role-scoper/) for categorization of users into groups, so you need to install that first.

 ## Usage